alasca-association/tarook/docs/user/tutorial/create-cluster.rst

     $ k9s

-The next time you would like to play with your Yaook Kubernetes cluster (e.g., after a workstation reboot), please don't forget to open the directory with your cluster to load the environment, and to establish the WireGuard connection:
+The next time you would like to play with your YAOOK/K8s cluster (e.g., after a workstation reboot), please don't forget to open the directory with your cluster to load the environment, and to establish the WireGuard connection: